FARM Soap Co

 What we love

-A small thatched cottage is home to charming seaside shop, Farm.
-The shop showcases locally-made Farm Soap Co handmade soaps and botanical skincare goods, alongside a beautiful selection of vintage textiles, baskets, and practical, crafted goods and gifts.
+Farm Soap Co makes goods in small batches from local plant based and marine ingredients; from farm to face.
+The shop showcases their locally-made handmade soaps and botanical skincare goods, alongside a beautiful selection of vintage textiles, baskets, and practical, crafted goods and gifts.

 ABOUT THE SHOP